jaegertracing/documentation/content/docs/next-release/troubleshooting.md

 If you suspect the remote sampling is not working correctly, try these steps:

 1. Make sure that the SDK is actually configured to use remote sampling, points to the correct sampling service address (see [APIs](../apis/#remote-sampling-configuration-stable)), and that address is reachable from your application's [networking namespace](#networking-namespace).
-1. Look at the root span of the traces that are captured in Jaeger.
-If you are using Jaeger SDKs, the root span will contain the tags `sampler.type` and `sampler.param`, which indicate which strategy was used.
-(TBD - do OpenTelemetry SDKs record that?)
 1. Verify that the server is returning the appropriate sampling strategy for your service:
 ```
     $ curl "jaeger-collector:14268/api/sampling?service=foobar"